 An employer can also see a dry reckless conviction.
 Therefore, any charge you accept as part of a DUI plea bargain may affect your employment.

-Contact a DUI Lawyer Today to Learn More About Your Employment
+Contact a DUI Lawyer Today to Learn More About How Wet Reckless Can Affect Your Employment

 Does a wet reckless affect employment in California?
 Yes, this kind of plea bargain can impact your current or future employment.
 Fortunately, a DUI lawyer can help you face these charges head-on to protect your future.